feedhenry/feedhenry.github.io/docs.md

 <div class="project-text" markdown="1">

-FeedHenry supports a wide range of mobile development technologies.
-We provide support for native iOS, Android, Windows, Xamarin, Cordova, and other HTML5 app frameworks.
+Red Hat, the parent company of FeedHenry offers a range of solutions built on open source technologies.
+Guides and documentation for integrating these technologies into your solutions will appear here.

-{% include repos.html repos="fh-ios-sdk,fh-ios-swift-sdk,fh-android-sdk,fh-dotnet-sdk,fh-js-sdk" %}
+{% include docs.html docs="hero-openshift,hero-ups,hero-keycloak" %}

 </div>